algolia/shipjs/GUIDE.md

 ```

 One thing to be aware is, you cannot assign yourself as reviewer.
 You can put github username of your team or team mates.
 The value is a comma-separated list(no spaces around the comma).

+The assignees will receive a notification from GitHub when the pull-request is created.
+Whenever they review and merge the pull-request, it will be automatically released by the prior configuration you've done [above](#integrate-with-circle-ci).

 ## All Configurations